NaesMucols/activeDirectoryBitlockerDeployment/README.md

 spiceWorksExample.ps1
  - Made by Martin Pugh
- - The purpose of this is to show important PS Scripts that I learned from.
+ - The purpose of this is to show important PS Scripts that I learned from..
+ - I haven't modified this file.

 ---------------------------------------------------------------------------------------------------